 You will also find an increment borer in your kit (shown in Figure 3).
 It is made up of three parts: the spoon (silver metal piece; pulls the sample out of the tree), the borer (black metal piece; screws into the tree), and the blue metal handle (contains latch to assemble borer and you twist this piece to collect sample).
 You will use this equipment when you are coring or extracting the core from the tree.

-You will also find two canisters, which you will use to collect soil samples when you dig a soil pit.
+You will also find two canisters with labels, which you will use to collect soil samples when you dig a soil pit.
 As well, there will be a wooden tee.
 The tee is provided in case a sample is caught in the borer (black piece).
 It is a safe way to remove the sample without damaging the threads of the borer.
 See the TREE package video for further information: http://bit.ly/TREE_Package.
 You can find the French version here: http://bit.ly/TREE_PackageFrench.